96boards/website/_product/ie/4iot/README.md

       tab_link: https://discuss.96boards.org/c/products/4iot
       tab_position: 2
       tab_align_right: true
-featured_product_order: 5
-display_product: true
-is_featured: true
-product_specification: ie

 product_short_desc: "Geniatech’s Developer Board 4IoT features Qualcomm Snapdragon 410 processor, a Quadcore ARM® Cortex™ A53 at up to 1.2GHz clock speed per core, capable of 32-bit and 64-bit operation."
-product_long_desc: |-
-    Geniatech’s Developer Board 4IoT features Qualcomm Snapdragon 410 processor, a Quadcore ARM® Cortex™ A53 at up to 1.2GHz clock speed per core, capable of 32-bit and 64-bit operation.
-It supports Android, Linux and Windows 10 and offers advanced processing power, WLAN, Bluetooth, and GPS, all packed into a board the size of a credit card.
-    It is designed to support feature-rich functionality, including multimedia, with the Adreno™ 306 GPU, integrated ISP with up to 13 MP camera support, and 1080p HD video playback and capture with H.264 (AVC).
 product_images:
   - 4iot-front-sd.jpg
   - 4iot-back-sd.jpg